 Sometimes you just need to know if your recipient received and opened your email.
 After all, not all emails need replies.
 With tracking you’ll know if your message was read.
 Never send a follow-up asking “did you see my prior email?”
 It’s a waste of everyone’s time and clogs the recipient’s inbox.

 It can be maddeningly hard to know the best time to email someone.
 Your recipient might read your email only to add it to the bottom of a very long to-do list.
 If you need a response now, you likely have to follow up, and there’s no better to time to do that than when they’ve just read your prior email.
 With tracking, you can send your recipient a message at precisely the right moment, when you are top-of-mind.

 Follow up in the right way

 Whether you’re emailing to a long-time customer about a new proposal or doing cold outreach it can be hard to gauge their level of interest.
 A contact who reads your email multiple times is likely reading it on several devices, digesting the message, thinking about the best next steps and might even have forwarded it to some colleagues.
 This person is really interested.
 However, if your recipient reads the message just once it was probably less compelling, especially if they never reply.
 Email tracking tells you what happens after you hit ‘send’.
 It enables you to be smart about how to best follow up.

 In order to improve and be more productive you need a baseline against which to measure your performance.
 For email, this baseline is email tracking.
 You’ll know who’s reading your email, how often they read it and when they read it.
-All of this is invaluable data to help you do better outreach and make better use of your, and ultimately your recipient’s time.
+All of this is invaluable data to help you do better outreach and make better use of your time, and ultimately your recipient’s time.

 Keen to try Email Tracking?
 Install for free and follow us on @Mixmax for more great productivity tips.